zhiwenh/devchain/README.md

 Private Ethereum blockchain creator and development geth server

-With **devchain** you can easily create your own private Ethereum blockchain.
-It abstracts away the setup needed, and you can create multiple private blockchains in seconds!
+With **devchain** you can easily create your own private Ethereum blockchain and private networks.
+The setup needed is abstracted away, and you can create multiple private blockchains in seconds!
+It's great for development because you can adjust the mining difficulty and keep your blockchain state over multiple sessions.

-Additionally, a Javascript file is preloaded into geth that comes with a ton of addons to help with your development.
+Additionally, a Javascript file is preloaded into geth that comes with a ton of useful addons.
 It automates creating accounts, distributing Ether to your accounts, and auto mining for transactions.
-It also displays transaction info and contains an object (`dev`) containing useful helper methods.
+It also displays transaction info and contains an object (`dev`) containing helper methods such as distributing Ether from 1 account to all others.

 ## Install
 You must [install geth](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum).
 Here are the Mac OSX install commands with brew: